 Provide a variety of bed options for your cat.
 Many cats like the security of an igloo bed with a roof, so they can curl into a dark space.

-If your cat loves to spend time up high on cat trees or bookshelves, then creating them an elevated bed can help them feel safe enough to go to sleep.
+If your cat loves to spend time up high on cat trees or bookshelves, then providing them an elevated bed can help them feel safe enough to go to sleep.

 10. Use a heated bed during winter